What Does And Doesn't A Home Inspector Do?

 No. Home inspectors can only inspect what they can see and therefore can only report on what they see.
 The nature of homes means that a lot of things can be hidden.
 And certain systems in a home may work fine for the short time frame that an inspector is in the home, but fail under constant use after the new owner moves in.
 While it is not common, there are definitely times when home inspectors will not be able to report on certain defects, and those defects may only be discovered after the new owner moves in.
-If there are cast iron pipes behind a wall but all the external fixtures (under the sink, running to the hot water heater, etc) have been replaced with PVC, the inspector won’t be able to note the home has cast iron piping.
-If your cast iron pipes spring a leak, the inspector cannot be blamed for not disclosing the home had cast iron pipes if they could not see them at the time of inspection.
-Additionally, if something is functioning as it should at the time of inspection but has a problem after closing, unfortunately that becomes the responsibility of the new homeowner.
+For example, if there are cast iron pipes behind a wall but all the external fixtures (under the sink, running to the hot water heater, etc) have been replaced with PVC, the inspector won’t be able to note the home has cast iron piping.
+If your cast iron pipes get a leak or back up, the inspector cannot be blamed for not disclosing the home had cast iron pipes if they could not see them at the time of inspection.
+In general, if something is functioning as it should at the time of inspection but has a problem after closing, unfortunately that becomes the responsibility of the new homeowner.
 Also, keep in mind that an inspector has to give objective reviews based on set standards of operational capacity.
-For example, an air conditioning unit may be fully functioning, and cooling within the required temperature range at time of inspection, but you may find that it does not cool to your preferred temperature efficiently.
+For example, an air conditioning unit may be fully functioning, and cooling within the required temperature range at the time of the inspection, but you may find that it does not cool to your preferred temperature efficiently.
 Though discovering that after you move in may be frustrating, this is not a defect of the system or an oversight on the home inspector's part.

 Any special advice for vacant or flipped homes?